aws-samples/eks-workshop-developers/website/docs/eks/python/view-kubernetes-resources.md

 ## Objective

-This lab show you how to view Kubernetes resources such as Pods, Services, and Nodes using the EKS console.
+This lab shows you how to view Kubernetes resources such as Pods, Services, and Nodes using the EKS console.
 With EKS, there is no need to deploy and manage a Kubernetes Dashboard Pod in order to view Kubernetes resources.
 To use this EKS console feature, the IAM principal logged into the EKS console must have the required permissions to access the EKS cluster.

 Of course, it's also possible to use the Kubernetes Dashboard instead of the EKS console.
 If you use Kubernetes Dashboard, please check the [kubernetes/dashboard: General-purpose web UI for Kubernetes clusters](https://github.com/kubernetes/dashboard) in the GitHub for installation instructions.
 You can also refer to [Monitoring Kubernetes Resources Using the Dashboard](http://localhost:3000/docs/kubernetes/python/kubernetes-dashboard) page for operation methods.